-- 1. This document sets out Gateshead Council's pay policy in relation to the remuneration of its staff in accordance with section 38(1) of the Localism Act 2011.
-The policy reflects the Council's consideration of the Guidance issued by the Department for Communities and Local Government under Section 40 of the Act, and is subject to review and changes approved by the Council.
+- This document sets out Gateshead Council's pay policy in relation to the remuneration of its staff in accordance with section 38(1) of the Localism Act 2011.
+The policy reflects the Council's consideration of the Guidance issued by the former Department for Communities and Local Government under Section 40 of the Act, and is subject to review and changes approved by the Council.
 The policy will be published on the Council's website as soon as reasonably practicable after approval or amendment. - 2.
-The key principles of the Council's pay policy are set out below and are effective from 1 April 2017.
+The key principles of the Council's pay policy are set out below and are effective from 1 April 2018.
 The policy includes commentary upon: - The general principles that underpin the Council's approach to its pay policy; - Definitions of the 'lowest paid employees' and 'chief officers' for the purposes of pay comparison; - The relationship between the remuneration of chief officers, average pay, and the remuneration of the lowest paid employees; and - The re-employment of former employees who left the Council with enhanced retirement and redundancy benefits. - 3.
 The policy also includes discretion for the Strategic Director, Corporate Services & Governance, in the interpretation and application of nationally agreed terms and conditions of employment to Gateshead Council employees. - 4.
 The arrangements set out within this document do not extend to those members of staff who are employed within schools, which are matters for the schools' discretion. - 5.
-The salaries quoted in the pay policy reflect the latest pay awards which are effective from 1 April 2017 as follows: - For NJC Green Book the pay award for 2017 is a 1% increase of salary for scps18 and above with bottom-loading for scps 6 -17. - For JNC Chief Executives and Chief Officers the pay award is a 1% increase of salary.
+The salaries quoted in the pay policy reflect the last pay award which was implemented with effect from 1 April 2017.
+At the time of publication, National Employers have made a two-year pay offer for 2018 20 in respect of NJC Green Book as follows: - The pay offer for 2018 is a 2% increase of salary for scps 20 and above with bottom-loading for scps 6 -19. - From 2019 it is proposed to introduce a revised national pay spine to address the compacting of differentials at the lower end of the pay spine based on the following: - A bottom rate of £9.00 per hour - 'Pairing off' old SCPs 6-17 to create new SCPs 1-6 - Equal steps of 2% between each new SCPs 1 to 21 inclusive (equivalent to old SCPs 6-28 inclusive)